-I know that this technology holds great promise for specific and precise gene modification with all the benefits that may imply for future generations.
-But once again, what I see is not what I know.
+First, let's see what I know: I know this technology holds great promise for specific and precise gene modification with all the benefits that may imply for future generations.

-What I see in this case is about the future.
-The best will in the world will not be able to remove the pain from those born into a world of germ-line modification, who will not have had a CRISPR-cas9 edit done on their fertilized egg cell, as an investment.
-Such babies will emerge as we all did, with the complexity of a genome less orderly than what this technology will be able to define as "normal."
+Second, I know what I see (consider that what I see in this case is about the future, not about the past): I see that the best will in the world will not be able to remove the pain from those born into a world of germ-line modification, who will not have had a CRISPR-cas9 edit done on their zygote as an investment.
+These babies will emerge as we all did, with the complexity of a genome less orderly than what this technology will be able to define as "normal."

-I see that rational eugenics is still eugenics.
-Today I am among the minority of colleagues in this field who say that only a complete and total ban on human germ-line modification will prevent this powerful force for rational medicine from becoming the beginning of the end of the simplest notion of being "endowed by our Creator with certain inalienable rights."
-Time will tell.
+I am pleased to join my colleagues in this case, who say that only a complete and total ban on human germ-line modification will prevent this powerful force for rational medicine from becoming the beginning of the end of the simplest notion of being "endowed by our Creator with certain inalienable rights."